projectestac/vms/README.md

         git clone https://github.com/projectestac/vms.git

-* Change to the AWS branch

-        git checkout -b aws origin/aws
+* Enter the repository and launch the install script:

+        cd vms
+        ./vm

 * Please note that building the VM involves downloading an Ubuntu [base box](https://www.vagrantup.com/docs/boxes.html) which is ~400MB in size.

-## Vm Manages usage
+## VM usage

-In the vms directory there is an script called vm.
-You may use this script to manage the VM's in order to get updates:

-`./vm`

-This will start the VM getting and executing the latest updates.
-This should take a few minutes.
+Always launch the Virtual Machine using the script **./vm**.
+It updates the vms project and downloads updates of the base image.
 You may also want to use vagrant standard commands:

 * **vagrant up** to start the VM.